finpol-yaoi/finpol-yaoi/README.md

 ### info for the CH area !
 ———

-★ almost always available for c+h , look out for the 🎭 status above my head !
+★ available for c+h most of the time , look out for the 🎭 status on me

 ★ all art on this profile is made by me